ca98am79/clib/README.md

 	  $ python setup.py install

-The IB API connects through [Trader Workstation (TWS)](http://www.interactivebrokers.com/en/?f=tws) or the IB Gateway, so you will also need to download and install one of them.
+The IB API connects through [Trader Workstation (TWS)](http://www.interactivebrokers.com/en/?f=tws) or the IB Gateway, so you will need to download and install one of them.
 It needs to be running and connected to use clib.

 ## Options